Get started

 Metrics-led technology delivery – the size of the prize

-Experience at Plandek across private and public organisations globally, is that very significant improvement in delivery productivity is possible in a relatively short period of time (2-6 months).
+Experience at Plandek across private and public organisations globally shows that significant improvement in delivery productivity is possible in a relatively short period (2-6 months).

 We have observed five characteristics of organisations that have achieved very significant improvement through data-led software delivery:

-1. The sponsorship and drive of technology leadership
+• The sponsorship and drive of technology leadership.

-3. The recognition that this is NOT about measuring individuals in a ‘Big Brother is watching you’ way – instead, it is about measuring and optimising an end-to-end PROCESS (the software delivery lifecyle), from design all the way through to delivery to live
+• The recognition that this is NOT about measuring individuals in a ‘Big Brother is watching you’ way – instead, it is about measuring and optimising an end-to-end PROCESS (the software delivery lifecycle), from design all the way through to delivery to live.

-4. The selection of a ‘balanced scorecard’ (to coin a management cliché) of software delivery metrics to optimise the process and around which the organisation can align
+• Selecting a ‘balanced scorecard’ (to coin a management cliché) of software delivery metrics to optimise the process around which the organisation can align.

-Indeed, it is our firm belief that the metrics-led approach must be ‘loved by teams and relied on by managers’ in order to succeed.
+Indeed, it is our firm belief that the metrics-led approach must be ‘loved by teams and relied on by managers to succeed.

 A top-down approach that does not bring the whole organisation with it will not succeed in driving improvement and may result in the unintended consequences of alienated engineering teams and distrusted/ignored metrics.